a-akram-98/face_lib/README.md

 ## Licence

-Face_lib is licensed under the MIT License
+Face library is licensed under the MIT License